sfu-dhil/wilde-schema/docs/workflow.md

 Once you are satisfied with the changes, use the `Create pull request` button.
 Create the pull request by filling out the message `Title` and `comment` boxes.
 In some cases GitHub may pre-fill the title and comment fields.
 Check that they are accurate and edit add any additional information you believe is important.

 These pull request messages are helpful for record keeping and for tracking chages to the reports.
 They are permanent and may be public in the future.

+Make sure you assign the PI as the reviewer of your pull request.

 ![Create pull Request](images/github_create_pull_request.png)